 And Novant Health is making access to back-pain specialists easier than ever with next-day appointments.

-Dr. Mark Hartman, an orthopedic surgeon who works with Zuhosky, said the team – which already includes physical therapists, physiatrists, and neurological and orthopedic surgical spine specialists – will soon add a pain management expert.
+Dr. Mark Hartman, an orthopedic surgeon who works with Zuhosky, said the team – which already includes physical therapists, physiatrists, and neurological and orthopedic surgical spine specialists – recently added a pain management expert.
 “By adding a pain management specialist, we can help that subset of patients who, despite everything we do, don’t respond to treatment,” said Hartman.
 “You have to have an avenue for every type of patient.
 You want to try to make their quality of life as good as possible.”

 Finding out the source of back pain usually begins with an X-ray or MRI.
 From there, at-home exercises, physical therapy, injections and activity modification are among routes clinicians will typically recommend before discussing surgery.